syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to add formula array in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Formulas/Argument%20Separator).

 ## Incremental Formula

 The relative cell references in the formulas are automatically incremented by 1, when you fill formulas down a column or across a row by enabling the EnableIncrementalFormula property of **IApplication** interface.